Have you been injured in an accident that was not your fault?

 Legal advisors can help with claiming work related compensation for industrial injuries ranging from Noise induced hearing loss (NIHL) to asthma caused by flour.

-Under a CFA, Glasgow injury claimants will also not have to pay any fees upfront.
+Glasgow injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Glasgow and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Glasgow and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?